laser/intro-network-programming-c/2-arrays-and-pointers/_notes2.md

 addr(y3): dec=140701865343340, hex=0x7ff7b4b3f96c
 ````

-Note that the stack addresses grow downwards.
+Note that the stack addresses go downwards.
 Given a runaway
 recursive function, the stack will grow and grow until eventually it
 tries to allocate from a portion of the process's memory that
 doesn't belong to the thread's stack, at which point the OS kernel
 terminates the program with a segmentation fault error.

-You can use the vmmap program to get a view of the virtual memory
+You can use the `vmmap` program to get a view of the virtual memory
 used by your program.
 Using vmmap, we can get the address range of
 our program's one and only stack, and we can confirm what we see in
 vmmap by causing our program to repeatedly allocate from the stack